BleekerLab/Riboflavin/README.md

 List of figures and tables.

-- Screen of S. chmielweski Arjen / your own
+- Screen of S. chmielweski Arjen
 - Phenotype in detail (foto’s or drawing)
 - Screen of IL library Arjen
 - Metabolomics, differential compounds: levels of riboflavin candidate